 Even though they are made for walking in the ice and snow, ice tips would also be a good idea for a senior who frequently walks on uneven ground (say, at a park when they are watching a grandchild’s soccer game).

-Does Medicare pay for canes?
 Medicare Part B covers canes as Durable Medical Equipment (DME).
 Your doctor must write a prescription for the cane and you must purchase or rent it from a Medicare-certified medical equipment supplier.
 Medicare only covers the cane if your doctor and DME supplier are enrolled in Medicare.

-What is the difference between a walking stick and a cane?
 Strictly speaking, a walking stick is used for balance (for example, when you hike a mountain path on rocky terrain).
 A cane extends your base of support and helps you balance, making it a good “crutch” or mobility aid.